 This is where traditional hosting gets tedious.
 You may need to log into your hosting control panel, find the caching section, and purge manually.
 If you use Cloudflare or another CDN, that’s another dashboard to visit and another cache to clear.

-You also get the object cache feature to clear the cache without jumping between panels.
-If you’re using InstaWP’s built-in CDN, purging happens from the same interface, one location instead of three.
+You also get the built-in object cache feature to clear the cache without jumping between panels.
+If you are using InstaWP’s built-in CDN, purging happens from the same interface: one location instead of three.

 After clearing all caches, test your site from a different device or ask someone else to visit.
-If the theme displays correctly for them, your fix worked, the caching was just masking it.
+If the theme displays correctly for them, your fix worked.

 Pro tip: